Certified Auto Recyclers

 If the hazardous condition involves the release of an EPA regulated material or an oil as defined by the EPA, the release may also need to be reported to the National Response Center at (800) 424-8802.
 Federal Reporting is required within 15 minutes of event occurrence or discovery.

 The National Response Center (NRC) is a part of the federally established National Response System and staffed 24 hours a day by the U.S. Coast Guard.
 It is the designated federal point of contact for reporting all oil, chemical, radiological, biological and etiological discharges into the environment, anywhere in the United States and its territories.

 State help to develop your small business and SWPPP

 P2Rx is a national partnership of regional pollution prevention information centers funded in part through grants from EPA.
 We build networks, deliver P2 information, and measure P2 program results.

-Peaks to Prairies http://peakstoprairies.org/ In cooperation with EPA Region 8 states (CO, MT ND, SD, UT and WY), Peaks to Prairies encourages adoption of pollution prevention (P2) practices by businesses, and works with technical assistance providers to promote P2 and environmental management.
-Peaks is operated by Montana State University Extension, and offers access to current P2 information and contacts, encourages collaboration and leveraging of resources between states and programs, and distributes quality P2 information through websites, listservs, and presentations.
+Peaks to Prairies Pollution Prevention Information Center encourages adoption of pollution prevention (P2) practices by businesses and works with technical assistance providers to promote P2 and environmental management.
+Peaks to Prairies is operated by Montana State University Extension in cooperation with EPA Region 8 states (CO, MT ND, SD, UT and WY) and offers access to current P2 information and contacts, encourages collaboration and leveraging of resources between states and programs, and distributes quality P2 information through websites, listservs, and presentations.